 We believe that proprietary protection of our inventions will be of major importance to our future business.
-We possess an aggressive program of vigorously seeking and protecting our intellectual property which we believe might be useful in connection with our products.
-In addition, we believe that our know-how will provide a significant competitive advantage, and we intend to continue to develop and protect our proprietary know-how.
+We have an aggressive program of vigorously seeking and protecting our intellectual property which we believe might be useful in connection with our products.
+We believe that our know-how will also provide a significant competitive advantage, and we intend to continue to develop and protect our proprietary know-how.
 We may also from time to time seek to acquire licenses to important externally developed technologies.

-We possess exclusive or non-exclusive rights to a portfolio of patents and patent applications related to various stem and progenitor cells and methods of deriving and using them.
+We have exclusive or non-exclusive rights to a portfolio of patents and patent applications related to various stem and progenitor cells and methods of deriving and using them.
 These patents and patent applications relate mainly to compositions of matter, methods of obtaining such cells, and methods for preparing, transplanting and utilizing such cells.
-Currently, our U.S. patent portfolio in the neural stem cell therapy area includes 25 issued U.S. patents.
-An additional fifteen patent applications are pending, four of which the U.S. Patent and Trademark Office has allowed.
+Currently, our U.S. patent portfolio in the stem cell therapy area includes 24 issued U.S. patents, eight of which issued in 2000.
+An additional 23 patent applications are pending, four of which have been allowed.

-We own, or have filed, the following United States Patents and patent applications:

-- U.S. Patent Number 5,968,829 (Human CNS neural stem cells) - U.S. Patent Number 6,103,530 (Human CNS neural stem cells--culture media) - U.S. Patent Number 6,238,922 (Use of collagenase in the preparation of neural stem cell cultures) - U.S. Patent Number 6,242,666 (An animal model for identifying a common stem/progenitor to liver cells and pancreatic cells) - Application Number WO 99/11758 (Cultures of human CNS neural stem cells) - Application Number WO 00/36091 (An animal model for identifying a common stem/progenitor to liver cells and pancreatic cells) - Application Number W098/50526 (Generation, characterization, and isolation of neuroepithelial stem cells and lineage restricted intermediate precursor) - Application Number WO 00/50572 (Use of collagenase in the preparation of neural stem cell cultures) - Application Number WO 00/47762 (Enriched neural stem cell populations and methods of identifying, isolating, and enriching neural stem cells)
+We own, or have filed, the following United States Patents and patent applications: U.S. Patent Number 5,968,829 (Human CNS neural stem cells); U.S. Patent Number 6,103,530 (Human CNS neural stem cells--culture media); Application Number WO 99/11758 (Cultures of human CNS neural stem cells); and Application Number WO 00/36091 (An animal model for identifying a common stem/progenitor to liver cells and pancreatic cells); Application Number WO98/50526 (Generation, characterization, and isolation of neuroepithelial stem cells and lineage restricted intermediate precursor); Application Number WO 00/50572 (Use of collagenase in the preparation of neural stem cell cultures); and Application Number WO 00/47762 (Enriched neural stem cell populations and methods of identifying, isolating, and enriching neural stem cells).